Corrective Services NSW

 Cessnock Correctional Centre

 Cessnock Correctional Centre is a minimum and medium-security facility for male offenders located on the Cessnock Correctional Complex.
-The Complex is located in the Hunter Valley, 151km north-west of Sydney and includes Hunter and Shortland correctional centres.
+The Complex is located in the Hunter Valley, 151 km north-west of Sydney and includes Hunter and Shortland correctional centres.

 Phone